nttcslab/dcase2023_task2_baseline_ae/README_legacy.md

       - This script generates a CSV file for each section, including the anomaly scores for each wav file in the directories `data/dcase2022t2/eval_data/raw/<machine_type>/test/`.
 (These directories will be made available with the "evaluation dataset".)
       - The generated CSV files are stored in the directory.
       - This script also generates a CSV file, containing AUC, pAUC, precision, recall, and F1-score for each section.
+  - DCASE2023 task2 mode:
+    - "Development" mode:
+      - This script generates a CSV file for each section, including the anomaly scores for each wav file in the directories `data/dcase2023t2/dev_data/raw/<machine_type>/test/`.
+      - The CSV files will be stored in the directory `results/`.
+      - It also makes a csv file including AUC, pAUC, precision, recall, and F1-score for each section.
+    - "Evaluation" mode:
+      - This script generates a CSV file for each section, including the anomaly scores for each wav file in the directories `data/dcase2023t2/eval_data/raw/<machine_type>/test/`.
+(These directories will be made available with the "evaluation dataset".)
+      - The generated CSV files are stored in the directory.
+      - This script also generates a CSV file, containing AUC, pAUC, precision, recall, and F1-score for each section.
 - 03_summarize_results.sh
   - This script summarizes results into a csv file.
-  - Use the same as when summarizing DCASE2023T2 results.
+  - Use the same as when summarizing DCASE2023T2 and DCASE2024T2 results.

 ## Usage

 Legacy scripts in `tools` directory can be executed regardless of the current directory.

 ### 1. Download datasets
-  + DCASE2020T2 task2
+  + DCASE2020T2
     + "Development dataset"
       + Download "dev\_data\_\<machine\_type\>\.zip" from [https://zenodo.org/record/3678171](https://zenodo.org/record/3678171).
     + "Additional training dataset", i.e., the evaluation dataset for training
       + Download "eval\_data\_<machine\_type\>\_train.zip" from [https://zenodo.org/record/3727685](https://zenodo.org/record/3727685).
     + "Evaluation dataset", i.e., the evaluation dataset for test
       + Download "eval\_data\_\<machine\_type\>\_test.zip" from [https://zenodo.org/record/3841772](https://zenodo.org/record/3841772).
-  + DCASE2021T2 task2
+  + DCASE2021T2
     + "Development dataset"
       + Download "dev\_data\_\<machine\_type\>.zip" from [https://zenodo.org/record/4562016](https://zenodo.org/record/4562016).
     + "Additional training dataset", i.e., the evaluation dataset for training
       + Download "eval\_data\_\<machine\_\type\>_train.zip" from [https://zenodo.org/record/4660992](https://zenodo.org/record/4660992).
     + "Evaluation dataset", i.e., the evaluation dataset for test
       + Download "eval\_data\_\<machine\_type>\_test.zip" from [https://zenodo.org/record/4884786](https://zenodo.org/record/4884786).
-  + DCASE2022T2 task2
+  + DCASE2022T2
     + "Development dataset"
       + Download "dev\_data\_\<machine\_type\>.zip" from [https://zenodo.org/record/6355122](https://zenodo.org/record/6355122).
     + "Additional training dataset", i.e., the evaluation dataset for training
       + Download "eval\_data\_\<machine\_type\>\_train.zip" from [https://zenodo.org/record/6462969](https://zenodo.org/record/6462969).
     + "Evaluation dataset", i.e., the evaluation dataset for test
       + Download "eval\_data\_\<machine\_type\>\_test.zip" from [https://zenodo.org/record/6586456](https://zenodo.org/record/6586456).
+  + DCASE2023T2
+    + "Development Dataset"
+      + Download "dev\_data_<machine_type>.zip" from [https://zenodo.org/record/7882613](https://zenodo.org/record/7882613).
+    + "Additional Training Dataset", i.e., the evaluation dataset for training
+      + Download "eval\_data_<machine_type>_train.zip" from [https://zenodo.org/record/7830345](https://zenodo.org/record/7830345).
+    + "Evaluation Dataset", i.e., the evaluation dataset for test
+      + Download "eval\_data_<machine_type>_test.zip" from [https://zenodo.org/record/7860847](https://zenodo.org/record/7860847).

 ### 3. Unzip the downloaded files and make the directory structure as follows: